 Sweet-toothed Melburnians, rejoice.
-Australia's dessert museum is returning for a second round of sugary fun in February 2019.
-After hitting up Victoria in June this year — and subsequently Brisbane and Sydney — Sugar Republic is returning with all new rooms, installations and a retro candy store.
+Australia's dessert museum is returning for a second round of sugary fun this February.
+After hitting up Victoria in June last year — and subsequently Brisbane — Sugar Republic is returning with 12 new rooms, colourful installations and a retro candy store.

-This time round Sugar Republic will pop up on the sixth floor of Myer in the CBD from February 10, 2019, and run through until the end of May 20.
-It will be open every day except Wednesday, and adults-only sessions will run from 6.30–8pm on Thursday and Friday nights.
-Tickets are $35 on weekdays and $39 on weekends, and are on sale now.
+Sugar Republic will pop up on the sixth floor of Myer in the CBD from February 10, 2019, and run through until May.
+It is open from 10am–6pm every day except Wednesday, and adults-only sessions will run from 6.30–8pm on Thursday and Friday nights.